selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 The data processing may take some time, over 15 minutes for this dataset.
-The window will show the status indicator as ‘Finished’, and a plot appears [screenshot 10] showing putative drivers with observed versus expected p-values.
+The window will show the status indicator as ‘Finished’, and a plot appears [screenshot 10] showing genes whose mutation appears to be positively selected (putative drivers) with observed versus expected p-values.

 .. container:: example-box